day0hero/packer/rhel8/README.md

-# RHEL8 - Vanilla Installationn
+# RHEL8 - Vanilla Installation

 This build installs a RHEL-8.2 base image with LVM.
 The LVM layout can be altered by changing the kickstart file in the http directory.
 I ran this from a Fedora 31 machine using `packer v1.6.0`.
 The image provisions a 40G thin provisioned qcow2 image that is carved up with LVM.